Thursday, November 26, 2020

 “I would shove you right now if we weren’t trying to be discreet with this little talk.”
 She responded dryly.
 With a deep inhale and exhale, she took a few seconds to choose her words carefully.
 “I… I think I am totally crushing on him.”
 She said, but it was pretty quick.
 "There.
 I said it."

 “I—I don’t know…!”
-She exasperated, a bit flustered.
+She replied exasperated and a bit flustered.
 “He's uh, pretty cool.
-He’s pretty funny.
+He’s kinda funny in his own way.
 He does what he wants, but in an… adventurous, free-spirit kind of way.
 He’s not a delinquent about it like how Balgira thought he was above everything and could treat Cyial however he wanted, you know?
 And I think he comes off as pretty genuine and down-to-earth.”

 "And...?"